alexsam29/MyCheckUp/ProductBacklog.md

 > - As an admin, I should be able to remove a clinic account so that all information associated with the clinic is removed from the system.
 > - As an admin, I should be able to manage all accounts so that I can provide customer support and resolve system issues.
 > - As a doctor, I should be able to update my account so that my credentials stay up-to-date and secure.
-> - As a doctor, I should be able to login on my account so that I can access the system functionality.

 ### Dashboard
 > - As a doctor,on the dashboard I should be able to:\